NTSB: Amtrak Washington Train Traveling At 80 MPH In 30 MPH Zone

 NTSB says Amtrak train was going 80 mph in 30 mph area just before derailment: https://t.co/snJE8fwYjE pic.twitter.com/vnLBguEcka— KOMO News (@komonews) December 19, 2017

-At a news conference late Monday Pacific Time, NTSB board member Bella Dinh-Zarr said the speed of the train at the time of the accident had been determined by downloading the Event Data Recorder from the train's rear locomotive.
+At a news conference late Monday Pacific Time, NTSB board member Bella Dinh-Zarr said the speed of the train at the time of the accident had been determined by downloading the event data recorder from the train's rear locomotive.

 Latest update regarding the incident involving train 501: https://t.co/sEAFToMQgO pic.twitter.com/tQGEn1n952— Amtrak (@Amtrak) December 19, 2017

-Train 501 of Amtrak's Cascades service from Seattle to Portland was on its maiden run of a faster-speed service when it careened off the track at a curve at DuPont on Monday.
+Train 501 of Amtrak's Cascades service from Seattle to Portland, Ore., was on its maiden run of a faster-speed service when it careened off the track at a curve at DuPont on Monday.
 Thirteen of the train's 14 cars came off the tracks.
 In addition to the three people killed in the accident, dozens of people — train passengers, crew and those in vehicles on the ground — were injured, Washington State Patrol spokesman Dan Hall said.
-Ten of those hurt were in serious condition, four had moderate injuries and another nine suffered minor injuries, he said.
+Ten of those hurt were in serious condition, four had moderate injuries, and another nine suffered minor injuries, he said.

 Asked whether the NTSB had any theories as to why the train was traveling so fast in the 30 mph track zone, Dinh-Zarr told reporters, "It's too early to tell."

-Note: A previous version of this story incorrectly said the 2015 Philadelphia derailment was of a Northwest Regional train.
-It was Northeast Regional train.